Joao4569/farm_fresh/README.md

 ### Profile View

-This view will render the user profile to the user with their order history while containg all the neccessary logic to do so.
+This view will render the user profile to the user with their order history while containing all the necessary logic to do so.

 ## Templates